josh-wong/remove-copy-folder-scripts/docs/02_configuring_scripts.md

 Copy the contents of [copy-folder.py](https://github.com/josh-wong/remove-copy-folder/blob/main/copy-folder.py) into the Python file you just created on your computer.

 In the script, replace the instances of "\<INSERT FULL FOLDER PATH\>" as specified in the comments in the script.
 Make sure you use forward slashes (/) between the folder names in the path.

+## Automate these scripts

+To automate the `remove-folder` and `copy-folder` scripts, you can add a task for each script in Task Scheduler in Windows.
+Unfortunately, because multiple environment setups exist depending on how you use Windows, this tutorial does not describe setting up tasks in Task Scheduler.

+For details on using Task Scheduler, please see [Task Scheduler for developers](https://docs.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-start-page).